 \subsubsection{Extra constraints for $I(11,7)$}

-\begin{enumerate}[label=(\roman*)] \item Every vector must have the first 2 non zero entries different - that is, the first 2 non zero coordinates are always $(1,2)$ or $(2,1)$. \item Every vector must have at least one of each digit 1 and 2 in their 4th, 5th or 6th coordinates - they cannot all be 1 or all be 2. \item If the third non zero entry is in coordinates 1 to 7, it is always a 1. \item If the fourth non zero entry is in coordinates 1 to 7, it is always a 2. \end{enumerate}
+\begin{enumerate}[label=(\roman*)] \item Every vector must have the first two non-zero entries different - that is, the first 2 non-zero coordinates are always $(1,2)$ or $(2,1)$. \item Every vector must have at least one of each digit 1 and 2 in their 4th, 5th or 6th coordinates - they cannot all be 1 or all be 2. \item If the third non-zero entry is in coordinates 1 to 7, it is always a 1. \item If the fourth non-zero entry is in coordinates 1 to 7, it is always a 2. \end{enumerate}